Planif-fr/slate/source/index.html.md

 `POST /api/sessions-text/`

-Creates a the text session
+Create a the text session

 ### Query Parameters